RaziaShaik/Kata_Project/README.md

 Below are the function return error codes and descriptions:

- SUCCESS :                    Successful conversion from Infix to RPN and vice-versa FAILURE :                    Unsuccessful result (will be one of the below cases) ERROR_MISMATCHED_BRACES :    When start or end parentheses are missing or are not
+ -SUCCESS :                    Successful conversion from Infix to RPN and vice-versa -FAILURE :                    Unsuccessful result (will be one of the below cases) -ERROR_MISMATCHED_BRACES :    When start or end parentheses are missing or are not
                               matched properly
- ERROR_INVALID_INPUT_EXPR :   (a) When the corresponding input expression is invalid Infix
+ -ERROR_INVALID_INPUT_EXPR :   (a) When the corresponding input expression is invalid Infix
                               or RPN notation
-                              (b) If there are incorrect number of operators or operands (Valid expressions will always have one less number of operators than the operands) ERROR_UNDEFINED_CHARACTER :  When the input expression consists of uppercase, numbers,
+                              (b) If there are incorrect number of operators or operands (Valid expressions will always have one less number of operators than the operands) -ERROR_UNDEFINED_CHARACTER :  When the input expression consists of uppercase, numbers,
-                              white spaces or any other characters except valid operators and parentheses ERROR_INPUT_OUT_OF_BOUNDS :  When the input string exceeds maximum limit of 1024 or if the input string is empty ERROR_RPN_STORAGE_STACK_FULL:When the RPN output storage buffer exceeds Maximum of 1024 bytes
+                              white spaces or any other characters except valid operators and parentheses -ERROR_INPUT_OUT_OF_BOUNDS :  When the input string exceeds maximum limit of 1024 or if the input string is empty -ERROR_RPN_STORAGE_STACK_FULL:When the RPN output storage buffer exceeds Maximum of 1024 bytes

 Development Environment